molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 **IMPORTANT NOTE: In this manual, we assume you understand the principle that you need to allocate sufficient amounts of RAM and therefore we excluded the –Xmx switch from the example commands.
 Please be aware that you should use it, as most of the commands require a substantial amount of memory!**

 ###General information about software
 * The eQTL mapping pipeline is a command line program, which makes the user interface not very intuitive.
 In order to help you a bit, an overview of available switch options is displayed when a command is incomplete or incorrect.
 Furthermore, each mode of the program also has its own overview of available switches with a small description of its functionality.
-For example: “java –jar eQTLMappingPipeline.jar” produces a list of available modes, while “java –jar eQTLMappingPipeline.jar  --mode metaqtl” produces a list of all available options for metaqtl.
+For example: ```java –jar eQTLMappingPipeline.jar``` produces a list of available modes, while ```java –jar eQTLMappingPipeline.jar  --mode metaqtl``` produces a list of all available options for metaqtl.
 You can also find all possible switches in the manual section “command line options”.
 * The software is able to process GZipped text files for most of the input files (not files in .tar archives however), which allows you to save some space on your hard drive.

-###Path definitions
-Please note that our software expects full paths, although shorter paths wil also work in most cases.
-So, if you are on Windows, a full path to a genotype directory would be similar to `c:\path\to\genotype\dir\` and a full path to a file would be `c:\path\to\genotype\directory\file.txt`.
-Linux and Mac OS use different path separators.
-On these systems, these paths would be similar to the following `/path/to/genotype/dir/` and `/path/to/genotype/dir/file.txt`.
-Our main point here is that when pointing to a directory, use a 'trailing slash'

 #Step by step eQTL analysis
 This is a step by step guide which will guide you through the QTL mapping process using our software.
 Please note that this step by step guide illustrates only a part of the capabilities of our software.
 Our general method consists of six steps described below: